quantifiedcode/python-anti-patterns/docs/correctness/access_to_a_protected_member.rst

 Add protected member to ``__all__`` ...................................

-If the author of the class decides that it is accessible to directly access the protected member, he can add the protected member to the module's ``__all__`` class to indicate this.
+If the author of the class decides that it is acceptable to directly access the protected member, he can add the protected member to the module's ``__all__`` class to indicate this.
 The code will execute either way, but this at least explicitly documents that it is acceptable to directly access the member.

 .. code:: python